 The original Bluefin technology, released in 2006 to critical acclaim provided a huge amount of signal processing on just one card.
 The Bluefin2 High Density Signal Processing system developed for Apollo has extended this functionality to 1020 channels per card.
+Artemis employs a smaller version of the Bluefin2 processing capability to provide up to 640 channels per system.

 Calrec's Bluefin systems have an unrivalled history of reliability.
 With just two Bluefin2 cards in the console rack, 100% processing redundancy is achieved.
-This is almost like having a second console as a hot spare ready to switch over instantly with no loss of audio.
+This is like having a second console as a hot spare ready to switch over instantly with no loss of audio.